 All of these posture patterns lead to something I call “Structural Sickness,” – which manifests in all kinds of syndromes, including:

 - Hormonal imbalances

-You can eat well, exercise frequently, be emotionally open and so forth, but sometimes it’s not enough.
-Sometimes structures of the body get so out of place that the only way to get you back is to physically pull it back.
+You can eat well, exercise frequently, be emotionally open, and so forth, but sometimes it’s not enough.
+Sometimes body structures get so out of place that the only way to get you back is to pull them back physically.

-My kids make fun of me for always looking at people’s posture.
+My kids make fun of me for always looking at people’s postures.
 I can’t help myself.
-I am a student that always studies… So, straighten up – someone’s watching!
+I am a student that constantly studies.
+So, straighten up – someone’s watching!

 Shari Aldrich, LMP, owns the highly successful Integrative Health Clinic in Olympia, WA, which includes massage and chiropractic care.
-She is also the owner of Bodymechanics School of Myotherapy & Massage, and Olympia Fit Body Boot Camp.
-Shari believes that educating her clients about their pain is the most important aspect of her job – and is currently writing 2 books on the subject.
-For more information, please visit her blog at www.shari-fit-touch.com or e-mail her at [email protected]
+She also owns Bodymechanics School of Myotherapy & Massage and Olympia Fit Body Boot Camp.
+Shari believes that her primary duty is to educate her patients about their suffering – and she is currently writing two books on the subject.
+For more information, please visit her blog at www.shari-fit-touch.com or e-mail her at [email protected].